 Sabrina’s Trading Style

-Sabrina is a short-biased swing trader.
-She targets penny stocks up 50%+ in pre-market and uses dilution metrics, VWAP, and daily chart levels to identify fade setups.
-Her approach is technical with minimal reliance on news or order flow.
+Sabrina shines as a short-biased swing trader, targeting penny stocks that have increased by 50% or more in the pre-market.
+The swing shorting Sabrina strategy utilizes dilution metrics, VWAP, and daily chart levels to identify fade setups, relying solely on technical analysis rather than news or order flow.

-She scales into positions using bounces off VWAP or daily resistance, aiming to hold trades overnight or longer based on entry strength.
-Risk is managed with stop-limit orders and strict sizing until the trade proves itself.
-While she rarely goes long, she’s working to build that flexibility.
+She scales into positions by bouncing off VWAP or daily resistance, holding trades overnight or longer based on the entry strength.
+For example, she manages risk with stop-limit orders and tight sizing until the trade confirms its potential.
+Though she rarely goes long, she’s gradually building that versatility.

 Her Performance Metrics